Australian pratincole: Breeding

 Both sexes have been observed to incubate the eggs and care for the chicks.
-The young are semi-precocial.
-The downy young are sandy buff with black markings.
-At approximately 10 days feathers start to appear and at 3 weeks of age they are fully feathered with similar colouration to that of a non-breeding adult.
-The parents continue to feed the young until they are able to fly at 4–5 weeks of age.
+The young are semi-precocial and downy, with sandy buff with black markings.
+At approximately 10 days, feathers start to appear and, at three weeks of age they are fully feathered, with similar colouration to that of a non-breeding adult.
+The parents continue to feed the young until they are able to fly at four or five weeks.

 Migration

 They are known to gather in flocks to migrate, and calls heard continuously within the flock.

 Sexual behaviour/courtship

-When they first arrive in the breeding grounds they appear to already be paired.
-At this time, the birds appear to be maintaining their bonds and possibly entering into courtship rituals.
-It appears that the nest site selection is part of the pair-bond ritual with both sexes involved equally.
+When the birds first arrive in the breeding grounds they appear to already be paired.
+At that time, the birds appear to be maintaining their bonds and possibly enter into courtship rituals.
+It appears that the nest site selection is part of the pair-bond ritual, with both sexes involved equally.
 They have been observed running to a spot where one sits down and shuffles its belly and throws small objects sideways.
 The mate watches, then selects another spot and repeats the ritual.